|

 powder was not developed commercially until 1857 (phosphate

 baking powder).
-So the banana bread as we know it
+So the banana bread as we know it (a

-America in the Eighteenth century when housewives discovered
+the Eighteenth century when housewives discovered pearlash

-pearlash as a chemical leavening agent.
+as a chemical leavening agent.

 This